yashilanka/Modern-Web-Boilerplate/README.md

 ### Installing

-After you download the project files **CD/dir** into folder and run
+After you download the project files, open your **command prompt/terminal/iTerm** or whatever you like and **cd/dir** into the folder and run

 ```
 yarn